nwplus/nwhacks2018_static/README.md

 This is important because the `docs` directory contains the files that are pushed live.

 If you have made a change but are having trouble building the changes, feel free to submit a pull request anyway and we can just build the changes locally on our machines.

+## Style Guide

+### Javascript

+Our Javascript mostly follows the "Javascript Standard Style".
+New code should be written in it, and old code should be updated as you come across it.
+You can view all rules at https://standardjs.com/rules.html.

+### Polymer

+Polymer code should be written using the ES6 class based style.
+This is default for Polymer 2.0.
+See https://www.polymer-project.org/2.0/docs/devguide/registering-elements for more details.